himesh-salpo/soho-test/README.md

 Demo -> https://mystifying-kirch-03ce94.netlify.app

 A simple [Next.js](https://github.com/zeit/next.js/) powered frontend that consumes the [GitHub API](https://docs.github.com/en/rest) and lets users search by username.
+[Bootstrap](https://getbootstrap.com/) has been used for styling.

 ## Prerequisites